Docker is a mature, production grade technology to run multiple applications on the same host with total segregation.

 The applications of the container run natively on the host computer’s kernel in isolated disk, process, network, interprocess communication, hostname, and user namespaces.
 This allows them to run with minimal performance penalty, making containers much more efficient than Virtual Machines.

-To see your containerized applications running on the Linux host, execute
+To see your containerized applications running on the Linux ( other than macOS ) host, execute

 This does not work on Macintosh, as Docker runs in a virtual machine on macOS.